SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/AuthN-and-AuthZ-in-Bot-Powered-ACEs.md

 }
 ```

 The key part of the method is still the processing of the object of type `AceRequest`.
-If the action has been triggered because the user selected the "Submit" button in the "Complete sign in" Quick View, you can extract the magic code value from the `Data` property of the request and then you can go through the same process as before, invoking the `GetAuthenticatedUser` method.
+If the user selects the "Submit" button in the "Complete sign in" Quick View, you can extract the magic code value from the `Data` property of the request and then you can go through the same process as before, invoking the `GetAuthenticatedUser` method.

 In the above code excerpt, you can also see how the sign out is handled, invoking the `SignOutUser` method, which is illustrated in the following code excerpt.